seleznevae/smart_enum/README.md

 - [Examples](#examples)
 - [License](#license)

-Smart enum is a short test library for smart enums in C++.
+Smart enum is a short library for smart enums in C++.
-Implementation is based on materials for [SMETA](http://b.atch.se/posts/constexpr-meta-container/attachments/stateful_meta_container-poc.cpp) (stateful meta-programming library) by Filip Roséen.

-Author doesn't know if these techniques are valid according to the C++ standard and this programs are not ill-formed.
-So **it's not recommended to use this library in your production code**. **This library is just an experiment**.

 ## Design goals